 - Quality monitoring and strict compliance to our company’s quality control process on customer work sites.

 - Training on the proper cleaning and maintenance of vehicles and equipment to help reduce risks to workplace injuries.

-The Certificate of Recognition (COR™) is nationally trademarked and endorsed by participating members of the Canadian Federation of Construction Safety Associations (CFCSA) of which the Infrastructure Health and Safety Association (IHSA) is a member.
-It provides employers with an effective tool to assess their health and safety management system.
+COR is the nationally trademarked and endorsed by participating members of the Canadian Federation of Construction Safety Associations (CFCSA) of which the Infrastructure Health and Safety Association (IHSA) is a member.

 The Canadian Council for Aboriginal Business builds bridges between Aboriginal and non-Aboriginal peoples, businesses, and communities through diverse programming, providing tools, training, network building, major business awards, and national events.